palewire/git-scraper-example/README.md

-# python-open-source-template
+# git-scraper-example

-A template for open-source Python software repositories
+A example of a git scraper that download, lints, commits and archives a data set

 ## Contributing